At least 37 dead in attack on Canadian mining convoy in Burkina Faso | DW | 06.11.2019

-Gunmen ambushed five buses carrying workers for a Canadian gold mining company in an attack near a mine in Burkina Faso.
-It is the third deadly attack on the company in 15 months.
+Gunmen ambushed five buses carrying workers for a Canadian gold mining company in Burkina Faso.
+It is the deadliest attack in five years of near-constant extremist violence in the country.

-At least 37 civilians are dead and more than 60 are wounded after gunmen attacked a convoy of local employees working for the Canadian gold mining company Semafo in Burkina Faso on Wednesday morning.
+At least 37 civilians are dead and more than 60 are wounded after gunmen attacked a convoy of local employees working for the Canadian gold mining company Semafo in Burkina Faso on Wednesday.

 Five buses and a military escort were ambushed approximately 40 kilometers (25 miles) from a gold mine in Boungou in the eastern part of the country.